mbucchia/OpenXR-Toolkit/index.md

 + OpenXR Toolkit is not compatible with War Thunder on Varjo headsets.
 + OpenXR Toolkit is not compatible with Bonelab on Oculus headsets.
 + OpenXR Toolkit is only compatible with iRacing when using OpenXR.
 Compatibility going through OpenComposite has not been tested, and will not be officially supported.
-+ OpenXR Toolkit is only compatible with X-Plane 11 & 12 on Windows Mixed Reality headsets, and Foveated Rendering is not supported on any platforms.
 + OpenXR Toolkit is not compatible with ReShade.
 + See the [open bugs](https://github.com/mbucchia/OpenXR-Toolkit/issues?q=is%3Aopen+is%3Aissue+label%3Abug).

-For future plans, see the [Roadmap](roadmap).

-> ⚠️ **Warning:** if you are using the previous NIS Scaler or Hand-To-Controller layer before, please uninstall them now.

 ## Installation